Cost to Build

 and Education) grant.

-- As of 7/1/00 another greenhouse of this design has been completed;
+- Another greenhouse of this design has been completed;

 it has an adobe instead of straw bale wall.
 Another person plans to